burhop/prime/README.md

 **Some next steps are:**
  1. Optimization of the C++.
 There are a number of ways to make if faster.
 If you see one, let me know or submit a change.
- 2. More efficient storage of the numbers (ping me if you have ideas)
+ 2. More efficient storage of the numbers (ping me if you have ideas).
- 3. Tools for metadata, extraction of interesting information
+ 3. Tools for metadata, extraction of interesting information.

 While C++ is efficient, Python is more fun for trying out clever ideas.
 Some next "fun" steps are: